Hilton Head Island History & Heritage

 Native Americans, English, Spanish, and French colonists, pirates, African-Americans, and soldiers – all part of Hilton Head Island history - have all left their footprints on the sands of South Carolina's Treasured Coast.

 Hilton, however, was not the first European to visit the Island.
-In 1521, the Spanish were the first confirmed Island visitors, but many historians speculate that English explorer Sebastion Cabot may have sighted its shores during his expedition to the New World in 1497.
+In 1521, the Spanish were the first confirmed Island visitors.
 In the 1560's, French Huguenot colonists sought refuge on Hilton Head Island, fleeing persecution in their own Catholic homeland.
 The Huguenots christened Port Royale Harbour, now known as Port Royal Sound, and charted the Island on French maps as "Ile de la Riviere Grande" - Island of the Broad River.
 Soon they moved to more protected water, settling in an area that today is known as Beaufort, South Carolina.

-When Hilton landed on the Hilton Head Island beach in 1663, he was greeted by Spanish-speaking Indians from the Yemassee tribe who had migrated north from Florida a hundred years earlier at the behest of Spanish colonists.
-He also encountered the native Ewascus Indians, but little is known of the earlier native civilization which inhabited the Island 4,000 years ago.
+When Hilton landed in the Lowcountry in 1663, he was greeted by Spanish-speaking Indians from the Yemassee tribe who had migrated north from Florida a hundred years earlier at the behest of Spanish colonists.
+He also encountered the native Escamacus Indians, but little is known of the earlier native civilization which inhabited the Island as long as 4,000 years ago.
 Remnants of mysterious shell rings, measuring up to 240 feet across and nine feet high, can still be found on the Island.
 Yet, like the enigmatic rocks of Stonehenge and the carvings of Easter Island, their secrets remain hidden from history.
-Today, visitors to Hilton Head Island can view these artifacts of Hilton Head Island history in Sea Pines Forest Preserve and on the north end of the Island off Squire Pope Road.
+Today, visitors to Hilton Head Island can view these artifacts of Hilton Head Island history in Sea Pines Forest Preserve and on the north end of the Island off Squire Pope Road in Green Shell Park.

 By 1860, 24 plantations were in operation on Hilton Head Island.
 Although the main crop was cotton, indigo, sugar cane, rice and other crops also were cultivated.
 Due to the land's low elevation and hot summers, the wealthy landowners spent little time on the Island, opting to locate their beautiful townhouses in less tropical environments on the mainland.

 Seven months after South Carolina seceded from the Union, the shots fired on Fort Sumter reverberated on Hilton Head Island.
-On November 7, 1861, the Island became the scene of the largest naval battle fought in American waters.
-More than 12,000 Union soldiers and marines landed on the Island, and in less than five hours, the Union fleet captured both Fort Beauregard near Beaufort and Fort Walker on Hilton Head Island.
+On November 7, 1861, the Island became the scene of the largest amphibious landing by U.S forces until D-day as more than 12,000 Union soldiers landed on the Island.
+In less than five hours, the Union fleet captured both Fort Beauregard near Beaufort and Fort Walker on Hilton Head Island.
 The Island fell into the hands of Federal troops, forcing Island families to evacuate their plantation homes.

 The Civil War and the subsequent abolition of slavery altered the prosperous and patrician lifestyle of the plantation owners forever.
-The boll weevil proved to be even more devastating, as the new technology took a fearful toll on Sea Island cotton.
+As the freed slaves in Mitchelville attempted to grow Sea Island cotton, the boll weevil proved to be even more devastating.
 Consequently, Hilton Head Island lapsed into obscurity, remaining isolated for over 90 years.